CowboyTim/perl-docker/README.md

 perl distribution is installed in /opt and is a vanilla perl install.
 All bin scripts and binaries within a typical perl distribution are installed.

-The operating system perl was built against is not part of this docker, instead, the glibc version is compied to /opt/lib64.
+The operating system this perl was built against is not part of this docker, instead, the glibc version is compied to /opt/lib64.
 This has a couple of advantages and disadvantages: